Ralph Nader 2000 presidential campaign: Campaign developments

 Nader's supporters protest his exclusion from the debates.

 The campaign staged a series of large rallies that each drew over 10,000 paying attendees, such as 12,000 in Boston.

 In October 2000, at the largest rally, in New York City's Madison Square Garden, 15,000 people paid $20 each to attend.
-Nader said that Al Gore and George W. Bush were "Tweedledee and Tweedledum - they look and act the same, so it doesn't matter which you get."
+Nader said that his two main opponents, Vice President Al Gore and Texas Governor George W. Bush, were "Tweedledee and Tweedledum - they look and act the same, so it doesn't matter which you get."
 He denounced Gore and Bush as "the bad and the worse," whose policies primarily reflect the influence of corporate campaign contributions.
 He further charged that corporate influence has blurred any meaningful distinctions between the Democratic and Republican Parties.

 The campaign secured some union help.
 The California Nurses Association and the United Electrical Workers endorsed his candidacy and campaigned for him.

 Nader did not appear on the ballot in some states.
 The Nader campaign launched an effort to challenge the inclusion criteria for the presidential debates sponsored by the Commission on Presidential Debates.